patrickdappollonio/kubectl-slice/README.md

   * If this flag is not present, resources are outputted following the order in which they were found in the YAML file.
 * `--stdout`:
   * If enabled, no resource is written to disk and all resources are printed to `stdout` instead, useful if you want to pipe the output of `kubectl-slice` to another command or to itself.
 File names are still generated, but used as reference and prepended at the top of each file in the multi-YAML output.
 Other than that, the file name template has no effect -- it won't create any subfolders, for example.
+* `--include-name`:
+  * A case-insensitive, comma-separated list of Kubernetes object names to include in the output.
+Globs are supported.
+Any other Kubernetes object names will be excluded.
+  * You can also repeat the parameter multiple times to achieve the same effect (`--include-name foo --include-name bar`)
+* `--exclude-name`:
+  * A case-insensitive, comma-separated list of Kubernetes object names to exclude from the output.
+Globs are supported.
+  * You can also repeat the parameter multiple times to achieve the same effect (`--exclude-name foo --exclude-name bar`)

 ## Why `kubectl-slice`?